Frequently Asked Questions

 We ensure minimal damage will come to your landscaping.
 However, bushes and flowers may need to be replanted.
 We will do everything possible to ensure plant survival and discuss relocation options with you before we begin working.

 As slab foundations settle, they can compromise the plumbing pipes beneath your house.
 When we repair your foundation, they may need repairs to put them back in place.
-To ensure your plumbing remains intact, we always recommend working with a certified Master Plumber to conduct tests before and after the repair work.
+To ensure your plumbing remains intact, we always recommend having a post lift plumbing test from our third party Master Plumber.

 The goal of home foundation repairs is to return your home to its original horizontal position as best as possible while limiting damage to your home.
 So, it’s possible to close and open cracks during the repair process.
 The stair-step cracks between exterior bricks, called brick cracks, typically close up when we repair the foundation.
 This is no guarantee, as each home is different, and other factors that have more to do with the home’s construction may prevent the cracks from closing.
 You may also see some new small drywall or brick veneer cracks once your foundation is repaired.